uptycslabs/terraform-azurerm-ad-config/README.md

 ```
 $ az login
 ```
-If the user have more than subscriptions then set the subscription
+If the user has more than one subscriptions then set the subscription
 ```
 $ az account set --subscription="SUBSCRIPTION_ID"
 ```
-## 2.Create a <file.tf> file and paste below code and modify as you needed
+## 2.Create a <file.tf> file and paste below code and modify app_prefix as you need

 ```
 module "iam-config" {